girishpatil795/aws-infra/README.md

 Created a service to expose the webapp with service type as ClusterIP.<br />
 Created ingress rule to allow external traffic with only **/get** and the ingress routes the requests to the associated service that inturn route the requests to webapp.<br /> .
 We will be utilizing aws load balancer controller to route the external traffic to ingress.
 Install aws load balancer using helm as mentioned in text file under k8s-resources directory,<br />
-Internal user can perform /post requests with using https://<ClusterIP>/post or https://myapp.webapp.com/post <br />
+Internal user can perform /post requests with using https://<ClusterIP>/post .
+In order to facilitate using of hostname instead of IP, I have Configured Ingress with /post https://myapp.webapp.com/post that uses internal nginx ingress controller.<br />

 **Flow of Traffic** <br />
 An external request to https://myapp.webapp.com/get will first hit the IGW -->ALB-->Ingress-->Service-->Pod

-A request to https://myapp.webapp.com/post will first hit the Ingress-->Service-->Pod
+A request to https://myapp.webapp.com/post will first hit the Ingress-->Service-->Pod and a request to https://<ClusterIP>/post will hit Service-->Pod

 **Assumptions** <br />